ben-ng/minifyify/Readme.md

 Minifyify minifies your bundle and pulls the source map out into a separate file.
 Now you can deploy a minified bundle in production, and still have a sourcemap handy for when things inevitably break!

-## Known Issues

-There is an issue in `browserify` that results in broken sourcemaps.
-[Use my patched fork](https://github.com/ben-ng/node-browserify) until the PR gets merged.

 ## Usage

 ```js